PRSA Alaska Communicator of the Year

 • Application: Show how the nominee has used public relations concepts and techniques to successfully solve problems or take advantage of opportunities.

-• Accomplishments: List awards and other forms of recognition the nominee has received or public relations accomplishments, including being accredited (APR) and a member of the PRSA College of Fellows.
+• Accomplishments: List awards and other forms of recognition the nominee has received or public relations accomplishments, including being accredited (APR) and being a member of the PRSA College of Fellows.

 • Service to other organizations: Explain how the nominee’s involvement in professional and business organizations has advanced the profession of public relations and its visibility.